andrewkroh/go-examples/elastic-package-changelog/README.md

 - Add flags to control what part of the version increment (e.g. `--major`, `--minor`, `--patch`).
 For experimental and beta packages this may be necessary.
 - Add the ability to add to the current release (e.g. `add-current`).
-- Update the manifest.yml with the new version.